web-platform-dx/web-features/gh-pages/baseline-in-the-wild.md

 ---
-permalink: baseline-in-the-wild
+title: Baseline in the wild
+layout: "default.html"
 ---

-# Baseline in the wild

 You can find Baseline in the following places.
-If you spot somewhere else using Baseline, or are using Baseline on your own site, or to convey compat information in your library, [create a pull request to add it to the list](https://github.com/web-platform-dx/web-features/edit/pages/main/baseline-in-the-wild.md).
+If you spot somewhere else using Baseline, or are using Baseline on your own site, or to convey compat information in your library, [create a pull request to add it to the list](https://github.com/web-platform-dx/web-features/edit/pages/main/gh-pages/baseline-in-the-wild.md).

 ## From browser vendors